 Every time you enter a Gather Space, you see what we call the Check Your Hair screen (because you get to see your video preview and check your hair!).
 This modal shows a preview of your Gather character, a preview of your video feed, and the A/V selections for your camera, mic, and speakers.

-You can edit your name and character on the Check Your Hair screen by selecting Edit Character, which will open the character picker.
+You can edit your name and character on the Check Your Hair screen by selecting Edit, which will open the character picker.
 Select the mic and camera icons on the video preview to turn your mic and camera feed on or off prior to entering the Space.
 You can also change your input for camera and mic and output for speakers using the three drop-down fields.
 When you're ready to join, select Join the Gathering.

 Note: When you're in a Space, you can see your video preview on the left of your toolbar.
 Select the mic and camera icons in the toolbar to turn your mic and camera on or off.
 Select your video in the toolbar to enlarge or pin your video feed.